12 Best Vegan Steak Brands and Recipes

 Beyond that, it’s a nutritional nightmare.
 Studies have shown that eating red meat (namely beef) can increase the risk of type 2 diabetes, coronary heart disease, stroke, and certain cancers, especially colon cancer.
 Serving it rare is also an open invitation for bacteria like E. coli or Salmonella, which need higher cooking temperatures to be rendered harmless.

 Let’s not forget about the animals that give their lives for a single, largely wasteful meal.
 Cattle raised for steaks have limited utility beyond their most prized muscle tissue, with leftovers often being processed as animal feed.
-Livestock farming has some of the greatest negative impact on the environment of any industry to date, and this approach is at the very pinnacle of that problem.
+Livestock farming has some of the greatest negative impacts on the environment of any industry to date, and this approach is at the very pinnacle of that problem.

 Upcoming Plant Steak Technology